alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 the aggregation pipeline to explain what it does, there will still be a high cognitive load when going through the aggregation pipeline.
-One reason for this is that the only way to express the aggregation framework domain-specific language (DSL) is through untyped arrays, and any PHP editor can't provide much help beyond syntax highlighting.
+One reason for this is that the only way to express the aggregation framework domain-specific language (DSL) is through untyped arrays, for which a PHP editor provides little help beyond syntax highlighting.
 Pair that with a few levels of nesting, and you've got yourself the kind of code that you can write, but not read.
-We could start off by refactoring the code, but instead let's try to move away from array structures and use a better solution.
+We could start off by refactoring the code, but instead let's try to move away from array structures and towards a better solution.

 ## Introducing the Aggregation Pipeline Builder